Sub-exponential convergence to equilibrium for Gaussian driven Stochastic Differential Equations with semi-contractive drift: Contraction between successive stopping times

 and

-where the completion is taken with respect to the norm of the inner product.
+where the completion is taken with respect to the norm of the inner product (which will be denoted by $\|\cdot\|_{H(Z^{(1)})}$).
 Recall from Remark \ref{rk:C2} that without loss of generality, we can assume that the support of $\kerG$ intersects $[-1,0]$.
 Moreover, in view of \eqref{C2supp} $Z$ has at least one non-degenerate component.
 Let us assume without loss of generality that the first component is non-degenerate.

 \begin{lemma} For any $\psi\in H(Z^{(1)})$ and any $\varepsilon>0$,

 Besides, there exist $t_0<t_1\in (0,1)$ such that: for any $a\in \R$, there is $\varphi \in H(Z^{(1)})$ which is continuous on $[t_0,1]$ and such that $\varphi(t_1) = a.$ \end{lemma}